Dragged Backpacking with Outdoorsy Old Men

 Now, I’m an active person.
 I coach group classes at Innate Fitness and spend hours weekly at the gym lifting weights and challenging myself.
 But as I quickly learned, bench pressing and squatting does just about jack all to prepare for a six-hour trek up a mountain at 12,000 ft.
 These old dudes were right on my tail the whole way.
 My heart rate spiking, my breath panting, I would look back, expecting to see them either dead or way behind.
 Instead, Iron Man Bill would race past me.

-One day we went fishing, which was a nice change of pace.
 Fishing itself is great: the excitement of feeling the bite and reeling it in.
 What people skip over when they gush about fishing, though, is sticking pliers down the poor trout’s throat and ripping the hook out before it suffocates.
 Once, we took too long, and after we threw the thing back, it lay there in the water on its side, thinking about if it really wanted to continue being a fish.
 As I scratched the dozens of mosquito bites covering every inch of my exposed skin, I related to that little guy.

 Wrapped up in my enjoyment of catching the little swimmers, I forgot about cleaning them.
 I saw a side of my grandpa I didn’t know existed: the bloodthirsty, savage side.
 He calmly demonstrated sawing off the head, ripping out the innards, and scraping out the poop tract — blood and excrement coating his hands — before offering me the next trout and his dull pocketknife.
 I barely managed to do one before he agreed to handle the gut-cleaning if I did all the poop-scraping.
 You know it’s bad when poop-scraping sounds like the better job.